Public & Media Access

 Media Programs in the Court of King’s Bench

 Members of the media may sign the Media Application and Undertaking and provide it to the Court’s Communications Officer.
 When the Court accepts the undertaking, the media representative is then accredited media for the purpose of the court’s access policies.
+Accreditations approved after March 17, 2023 under the current policy are named in the Accredited Media List 2023.

 Undertaking and Agreement for Non-Lawyers

-Electronic and Wireless Devices Policy
+Use of Electronic Devices Policy